Which Is The Best Guitar To Learn On? Acoustic Or Electric?

 Some teachers swear by the softer nature and lower tensions of classical guitar strings, though.
 Classical guitars also have very wide necks, however…

-Plus points for the learner
+Plus points for the beginner

 - Usually the most inexpensive option.

-- Perfect for folk/ classical (depending on the guitar you pick), but also still used in all types of popular music.
+- Perfect for folk / classical (depending on the guitar you pick), but also still used in all types of popular music.